vanessaaleung/data-science-notes/machine-learning/preprocessing.md

     - Features on larger scales can influence the model
     - e.g. kNN uses distance when making predictions
 - Ways
-    - Standardization: subtract the mean and divide by variance - center around 0 with variance 1
+    - Standardization: subtract the mean and divide by variance - center around 0 mean with variance 1
+    ```python
+    from sklearn import preprocessing
+    preprocessing.scale(X_train)
+    ```
     - Min-Max: subtract the minimum and divide by the range - range will be [0, 1], distribution won't change
     - Normalize:  [-1, 1]
     - Rank: better with outliers situation, will move outliers closer, set space between sorted values to be equal